emulsify-ds/emulsify-website/README.md

 Install npm, preferably with nvm (node version manager) so you can easily use the node version found in `.nvmrc`

+Before installation, you will need to set a value for `FONTAWESOME_NPM_AUTH_TOKEN`.
+This value can be found in the Four Kitchens 1Password shared vault.

 ```bash
 npm install
 nvm use